If you need to ask “What Does It Mean When Your Left Eye Jumps?” you’re likely dealing with a frustrating, but harmless, situation.

 Old Wives’ Tales About Eye Twitches

-Superstitions surrounding the question “What does it mean when your left eye jumps?” come from all over the world.
+Superstitions about what it means when your left eye jumps come from all over the world.
 Trinidadians believe that when the left eye jumps, it means that a loved one or friend is in trouble or doing something behind your back.
 To find out who, they say names of everyone they know.
 When their eye twitches again while they’re going through the list, it reveals the person’s name.

 More recently; people associate eye twitches with laser vision correction.
 This again, a myth: LASIK, PRK, or SMILE laser vision correction doesn’t cause the eye to twitch or jump.